Agent skill for sandbox - invoke with $agent-sandbox

 Suggestions

-Provide a complete end-to-end example showing sandbox creation → code execution → output verification → cleanup as a concrete workflow with error handling.
+Add a concrete end-to-end workflow example showing sandbox creation → code execution → output capture → cleanup, with actual expected responses and error handling.

 | Dimension | Reasoning | Score |